top of page

 Why’s he so hot when he does that?

 I’ve had issues with boys in the past, including a two-week fling with a boy who claimed I was “high maintenance” for wanting him to spend time with my friends.
 Dylan, on the other hand, likes a balance of time apart and time together.
-And if there’s anything Dylan knows how to do, it’s have a good time.
+He likes parties and game nights, time out on his boat, and with his tennis team.
+If there’s anything Dylan knows how to do, it’s have a good time.

 “One of these days, I’ll figure out how you do that,” I promise him.